 1 cup fat-free, plain yogurt

-Transfer puree to a bowl or large liquid measuring cup with a spout for easy pouring.
-Chop remaining peaches into bite-sized pieces and add into the bowl, along with any lingering peach liquid from the bag.
+Transfer the puree to a bowl or large liquid measuring cup with a spout.
+Chop the remaining peaches into bite-size pieces.
+Stir into the puree, along with any liquid from the package.

-Divide mixture among popsicle molds, filling each one almost to the top.
-Place in the freezer overnight.
+Pour the mixture into popsicle molds, filling each one almost to the top.
+Freeze overnight.

-Cooking Tip: This recipe yields around 3 cups; the amount of popsicles may vary depending on the size of your popsicle molds.
+Cooking Tip: This recipe yields about 3 cups.
+The size of your popsicles may vary depending on the size of your mold.

-Keep it Healthy: Decrease the amount of fruit by ½ cup and add ½ cup granola into the mix to turn these into breakfast popsicles.
+Keep it Healthy: Reduce the amount of fruit by ½ cup and stir in ½ cup low-fat granola to make breakfast popsicles!

 Tip: Don’t have popsicle molds or sticks?
-Try pouring the mixer into an ice tray, covering with plastic wrap and poking toothpicks through the plastic into the center of each cube.
-Once they’re frozen, pull off the plastic wrap and eat a bite-size popsicle.
+Pour the mixture into an ice cube tray.
+Cover it with plastic wrap.
+Push a toothpick through the wrap and into the center of each cube.
+When the cubes are frozen, pull off the plastic wrap, and you'll have bite-size popsicles.